Top 21 Things to do for Free in York

 York Food and Drink Festival

-One of the most popular festivals in the city, this year the York Food and Drink Festival are running three events in 2019: the Chocolate Festival in April; the Taster Festival in June; and the main festival in September.
+One of the most popular festivals in the city, the York Food and Drink Festival is running three events in 2019: the Chocolate Festival in April; the Taster Festival in June; and the main festival in September.
 It’s a complete not-for-profit event; the festivals and demos are free to enter and any money that is made from food and drinks sales goes back into funding for the festival the next year.
 Their aim is to promote local food and drink producers, to put York on the map as a culinary destination and to provide educational workshops on food and cooking.

 Jorvik Viking Festival